danog/MadelineProtoDocs/docs/docs/UPDATES.md

 If you intend to use your own constructor in the event handler, make sure to call the parent construtor with the only parameter provided to your constructor.

-The update handling loop is started by the `$MadelineProto->loop()` method, and it will automatically restart the script if execution time runs out.

 To forecfully restart and apply changes made to the event handler class, call `$MadelineProto->restart();`.

 ### Built-in database driver